 Is Humidity Important For Bearded Dragons?

-Getting the right humidity level is essential for your bearded dragon’s health.
+Getting the right humidity for bearded dragons is essential for their health.
 More specifically, making sure the humidity is low enough is important.
-Having a low humidity level in your beardies vivarium is not a problem – but having a humidity level that is too high can be.
+Having a low humidity level in your bearded dragon vivarium is not a problem – but having a humidity level that is too high can be.

 Why are we obsessed with a high humidity?